 - Be preceded by full implementation of a usable agricultural worker program.

-Farm Bureau opposes any mandate on employers to use e-Verify until an acceptable agriculture worker program that allows work authorization for workers not authorized currently is in place.
+Farm Bureau opposes any mandate on employers to use E-Verify until an acceptable agriculture worker program is in place that provides for future flow of guest workers and allows work authorization for workers not currently authorized .